Iran in Focus: charting a path for the future

 While there can be no certainties in war – especially in asymmetric warfare – some lessons are becoming apparent: the Iranian political regime has proved more resilient than expected, as has Iran’s capacity to strike using ballistic missiles and drones.
 US security guarantees to the Gulf States are proving fragile at best, and divisions among NATO allies can be observed.
 Amidst all this, we should not lose sight of the human dimension.
 Thousands have already lost their lives, and the death toll is likely to further increase as no immediate end is in sight.
 Identifying the best ways of cross-border cooperation is therefore not just a prerequisite for future regional stability, but also a moral imperative to alleviate human suffering.

-This latest instalment of our ‘Iran in Focus’ series welcomes Negar Mortazavi, Host and Producer of The Iran Podcast and Friends of Europe European Young Leader (EYL40), in conversation with Dharmendra Kanani, Director of Policy & Programmes and Chief Spokesperson at Friends of Europe, to discuss the current “state of play” of the war, explore where Iran and regional actors may go from here, and consider what a renewed conflict across the Middle East means for Europe and global (in)stability.
+This latest instalment of our ‘Iran in Focus’ series welcomes Ayman Mhanna, Executive Director of the Samir Kassir Foundation and 2017 MENA Young Leader (EYL40), and Jamie Shea, Senior Fellow for Peace, Security and Defence at Friends of Europe, and former deputy assistant secretary general at NATO, in conversation with Davide Sofia, Programme Lead for Energy and Climate at Friends of Europe, to discuss the current “state of play” of the war, explore where Iran and regional actors may go from here, and consider what a renewed conflict across the Middle East means for Europe and global (in)stability.

 Follow us on LinkedIn or Instagram and join the #FoEDebate discussion!